Mark Zimmerman: Episcopacy

 The newly formed Diocese of the Southwest elected Zimmerman as its first diocesan bishop in 2014.
 He was consecrated at the Church of St. Clement in El Paso by Archbishop Robert Duncan on February 28, 2014.
 The diocese was small, with just 14 congregations spread across a large and remote geographic area.

 During his episcopacy, the diocese grew to 22 congregations.
 In 2016, Zimmerman joined fellow ACNA Bishops Eric Menees, Keith Andrews, Kevin Bond Allen, and Todd Hunter to streamline the ordination process in western U.S. ACNA dioceses, with a joint exam and a joint examining board that would allow clergy ordained under the standards to serve in any participating diocese.
 In November 2019, Zimmerman ordained Farhid Adabache to the priesthood in Fresnillo, Mexico.
 Adabache was the first Mexican national to be ordained by the ACNA to serve a Mexican congregation.

 In 2020, Zimmerman began winding down his episcopal duties after accepting a call to serve for a two-year period as a half-time bishop-in-residence and interim rector at Christ Church Phoenix in the Diocese of Western Anglicans.
-Zimmerman currently serves as a volunteer bishop in the Diocese of Churches for the Sake of Others.
+Since March 2023, he has been suffragan bishop in the Diocese of Western Anglicans with charge over the Yellowstone Missionary District, a grouping of 10 churches across Idaho, Montana, Utah, and Wyoming seeking to grow into a future diocese.